firstandthird/hapi-activities/README.md

-# hapi-activities
+# hapi-hooks

-An 'activity' is a process that is added to a server by a server event, but which happens independently of that event.
-A separate process polls for new activities and handles processing and updating them.
-Requires access to a mongo server to track activities.
+A 'hook' is a task that is spawned by a server event, but is performed independently of that event.
+This frees up the server to respond to requests and do other important work, while an independent process polls for new hooks and handles processing and updating them.
+This module requires access to a mongo server that is used to track the hooks.

 *__Use cases__*:
 - adding users or updating lists